 The SIS-CEPS Agreement aims at promoting educational and research cooperation in areas of common interest.
 It encourages the mobility of the staff in both the institutions for research, teaching and dissemination activities.
 The Agreement also facilitates students' mobility for internship and research activities: in particular, it undertakes to provide annual placements of up to two students (or new graduates) of the School of International Studies for internship activities in the frame of the Erasmus+ Programme.

-The School of International Studies, together with other selected European Universities, participates in the innovative CEPS-led IPEPS Master Module on EU policies, co-financed by the Erasmus+ programme.
-This is 8-weeks Master's degree module in Brussels (equivalent to 12 ECTS) with a comprehensive coverage of EU policy areas.
-The module combines frontal lectures (led by CEPS staff, EU officials, scholars) with case-studies, problem-based learning activities, discussion groups, workshops, special trainings, and other interactive formats of teaching.
-Participation in the module is reserved to selected students from the partner universities.
-The second edition takes place in June-July 2018.
+The School of International Studies, together with other selected European Universities, participated in the innovative CEPS-led IPEPS Master Module on EU policies, co-financed by the Erasmus+ programme.
+This was 8-weeks Master's degree module in Brussels (equivalent to 12 ECTS) with a comprehensive coverage of EU policy areas.
+The module combined frontal lectures (led by CEPS staff, EU officials, scholars) with case-studies, problem-based learning activities, discussion groups, workshops, special trainings, and other interactive formats of teaching.
+Participation in the module was reserved to selected students from the partner universities.

 - First SIS-CEPS Annual Lecture (12 December 2017): Giovanni Faleg, CEPS "The humanitarian-development-peace nexus: lessons from the Sahel and the Lake Chad Basin

 - MMEPS - Master Module in European Policy Studies 2017, MMEPS - Master Module in European Policy Studies 2018

 - IPEPS - Integrated Program in European Policy Studies Summer School 2016